TronixLab/TinyML-Words-Classifier/README.md

       Upload your desired keywords from Google AI dataset, and noise dataset from Edge Impulse prebuilt dataset.
 Approximately, about thousand words or data is enough for each dataset.

 5. With the data set in place you can design an impulse.
 In the Studio, go to the **Create impulse tab**, add a Time series data, an Audio (MFCC) and a Neural Network (Keras) block.
 Leave the window size to 1 second (as that's the length of our audio samples in the dataset) and click Save Impulse.
-For more details, visit the [**Responsing to your voice**](https://docs.edgeimpulse.com/docs/responding-to-your-voice) tutorial.
+For more details, visit the [**Responding to your voice**](https://docs.edgeimpulse.com/docs/responding-to-your-voice) tutorial.

       ![alt tag](https://files.readme.io/6556142-Screenshot_2020-11-19_at_22.39.24.png)